Optimizing production scheduling of steel plate hot rolling for economic load dispatch under time-of-use electricity

-The detailed steps of idle time allocation as mentioned above for rolling units based on the part of $C$ in the chromosome code are listed as follows: \paragraph{Step 1:} Confirm the electricity price $\pi_i^s$ corresponding to each rolling unit $i$ when the production start and price $\pi_i^e$ while the production completed for the ith rolling unit, where $i\in M$; \paragraph{Step 2:} Create a random floating number sequence $V$ that represents the idle time allocated for rolling units before production.
-For elements $V$, the constraint as Eq. (\ref{eq:2-8}) in Sect. \ref{sec:2.2} must be satisfied; \paragraph{Step 3:} Sort the time periods in descending order based on the electricity price, after that a new set of time periods $T'=(t_1',t_2',\ldots,t_t')$ is generated, in which the price associated with $t_k'$ is $\pi_k'$; define a loop variable $j$ and set $j=1$; \paragraph{Step 4:} Adjust the idle time allocation for rolling units.
-Suppose that the $i$th rolling unit is started from time period $t_j'$, if $\pi_i^e<\pi_j'$ and $v_{i+1}>0$, then set $v_{i+1}=0$, $v_i=v_i+v_{i+1}$; suppose that the $i$th rolling unit is completed in time period $t_j'$, if $\pi_i^s<\pi_j'$ and $v_i>0$, then set $v_i=0$, $v_{i+1}=v_{i+1}+v_i$;
+\parskip=1\baselineskip The detailed steps of idle time allocation as mentioned above based on section $C$ of chromosome code are listed as follows: \parskip=0\baselineskip \paragraph{Step 1} Confirm the electricity price $\pi_i^s$ corresponding to each rolling unit $i$ when the production start and price $\pi_i^e$ when the production complete; \paragraph{Step 2} Create a random floating number sequence $V$ that represents the idle time allocated for rolling units before production.
+For elements in $V$, the constraint as Eq. (\ref{eq:2-8}) in Section \ref{sec:2.2} must be satisfied; \paragraph{Step 3} Sort time periods in descending order based on electricity price, after that a new set of time periods $T'=(t_1',t_2',\ldots,t_t')$ is generated, in which the price associated with $t_k'$ is $\pi_k'$; define a loop variable $j$ and set $j=1$; \paragraph{Step 4} Adjust the idle time allocation for rolling units.
+For each rolling unit $i$ that started from time period $t_j'$, if $\pi_i^e<\pi_j'$ and $v_{i+1}>0$, set $v_{i+1}=0$, $v_i=v_i+v_{i+1}$; for rolling unit $i$ that completed in time period $t_j'$, if $\pi_i^s<\pi_j'$ and $v_i>0$, set $v_i=0$, $v_{i+1}=v_{i+1}+v_i$;

-\paragraph{Step 5:} Update variable $j=j+1$, go to step 4 to repeat the operation for the left time periods until $j=t$, which represent the adjustment of idle time allocation is completed.
+\paragraph{Step 5} Update variable $j=j+1$, go to step 4 to repeat the above operation for the left time periods until $j=t$, which represent adjustment of idle time allocation is completed.

 \parskip=1\baselineskip The benefits of hybrid encoding and mapping procedure above are not only containing complete information of production scheduling but also handling constraints.
 From step 5, we can see that all constraints from Eq. (\ref{eq:2-3})--(\ref{eq:2-7}) in Section \ref{sec:2.2} are satisfied in accepted feasible solution, which is helpful to reduce the difficulty of problem solving. \parskip=0\baselineskip